 North Carolina Department of Health and Human Services (DHHS) - Office of Rural Health

-The Rural Hospital Flexibility Program (Flex Program) is a federal cooperative agreement program directed to State Offices of Rural Health to support:
+The Rural Hospital Flexibility Program (Flex Program) is a federal grant program directed to State Offices of Rural Health to support:

-This one-year grant will be awarded to an organization or organizations that:
+This two-year grant will be awarded to an organization or organizations that create a plan to perform the following activities:

-The aforementioned activities will be performed with the intent to improve CAH performance in the following areas:
+The aforementioned activities will be performed with intent to improve CAH performance in the following areas:

 During the grant period, the Office of Rural Health will monitor and provide technical assistance to the grantee to support the activities mentioned above.